WildflowerSchools/wf-process-cuwb-data/README.md

 ## Tasks

+### Export pickled UWB data

+Working with Honeycomb's UWB endpoint can be painfully slow.
+For that reason there is an option to export pickled UWB data and provide that to subsequent inference commands.

+     process_cuwb_data \
+        fetch-cuwb-data \
+        --environment greenbrier \
+        --start 2021-04-20T9:00:00-0500 \
+        --end 2021-04-20T9:05:00-0500 \
+        --annonymize

+### Export pickled Motion Feature data

+The tray carry model doesn't read raw UWB data.
+It reads a version of UWB data that has been prepared for inference.
+This feature data can be generated and fed into subsequent commands.

+     process_cuwb_data \
+        fetch-motion-features \
+        --environment greenbrier \
+        --start 2021-05-27T14:13:00 \
+        --end 2021-05-27T14:15:00 \
+        --cuwb-data ./output/uwb_data/uwb-greenbrier-20210527-141300-20210527-141500.pkl \
+        --annonymize

+### Generate Tray Centroids

+Tray centroids, or tray positions, are the most likely locations of a tray's shelf or at-rest position.
+Tray locations are used, for example, to determine when someone is picking a tray up off the shelf as opposed to picking up a tray from a workstation.
+Note that tray locations are computed based on the window of time provided to the function.
+If the function ran on 10 minutes of classroom data, it'd likely produce a different idea of tray's shelf locations than if the function was run on 9 hours of classroom activity.

+    process_cuwb_data \
+        estimate-tray-centroids \
+        --environment dahlia \
+        --start 2023-01-06T07:30:00-0800 \
+        --end 2023-01-06T17:00:00-0800 \
+        --cuwb-data ./output/uwb_data/uwb-dahlia-20230106-153000-20230107-010000.pkl \
+        --tray-carry-model ./output/models/tray_carry_model_v1.pkl

 ### Train Tray Detection Model
 The tray detection model is a simple RandomForest model.
 It's used by many of the available methods in the library.

 1. Download/create [ground_truth_tray_carry.csv](https://docs.google.com/spreadsheets/d/1NLQ_7Cj432T1AXFcbKLX3P6LGGGRAklxMTjtBYS_xhA/edit?usp=sharing) to `./downloads/ground_truth_tray_carry.csv`
 ```